Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Meyer almost periodic functions and measures

 A main merit of generalized almost periodicity is that the class of regular model sets can be seen to have this property.
-So, this class includes the arguably most important examples of aperiodic order.
-This is already shown by Meyer in the Euclidean setting (compare \cite[Thm.~3.3]{Mey2} for $G=\RR^d$).
-Our more general situation can be treated along similar lines.
-We include a discussion for completeness reasons.
-For the definition of regular model sets see Appendix \ref{appendix:cp}.
-For further details on (regular) model sets we refer the reader to \cite{TAO,TAO2,MOO,Meyer,Martin2,NS11}.
+So, generalized almost periodicity covers the arguably most important examples of Aperiodic Order.
+This was already shown by Meyer in the Euclidean setting, compare \cite[Thm.~3.3]{Mey2}.
+Our more general situation can be treated similarly.
+For the definition of regular model sets and notation used below, see Appendix \ref{appendix:cp}.

+First, we will show that regular model sets satisfy a strong type of approximation by almost periodic measures, which was observed by M. Baake, which implies g-a-p.